zordius/subtask.js/README.md

 **Global task cache**

-* Init app level cache with proper size
+* Initialize process level cache with proper size.
-* Define cache key when task created
+* Define cache key when creating a task.
 * Then do not need to worry about api|template|html|anything cache!
 * All tasks with same key will refer to same instance
-* Provide timeout as 3rd param when you want to expire it
+* Provide timeout as 3rd parameter when you want to expire it

 ```javascript
 // Init cache when app start